AnnakaOlsen/The-Graduate-Exchange-at-RISD/README.md

 ## Photography/video/audio recording policy

-Do not photograph, video, or audio record anyone at The Graduate Exchange without their express permission, sought in advance.
+Do not photograph or video anyone at The Graduate Exchange without their express permission, sought in advance.
 Wearing a NO PHOTO sticker: Photographs never okay, don’t ask.

 # Citizen Code of Conduct